 Alaa Razak says ‘absolutely’ to a pair of laced-up trainers because of the support it gives to our feet.
 But when it comes to flip-flops and flat shoes, the podiatrist says to never go there, as they don’t provide enough arch support to the feet.

 While slide-in slippers receive a firm ‘nope’ from Alaa, the podiatrist tells us to find alternatives with a supportive strap at the top of the foot and around the ankle and heel.

+So what about that pair of wedges you only bring out a couple of times a year?
 Although heels can make our legs look fantastic, they actually tip us forward and change the foot’s natural position in relation to the ankle.
 This sets off a chain reaction that can lead to chronic knee, hip or back pain.
-But, the podiatrist says we can get heels out for occasions.
+But, don’t fear!
+The podiatrist says we can get our heels out for special occasions.
+Yes!

 “Health is important but so is inner and outer confidence,” says Alaa, who also tells us to seek advice from professionals if wearing heels has ever caused long-term discomfort.

-Even though it’s summer, you never know when you might need a pair of socks.
-Alaa says as long as your tights or socks aren’t restrictive and tight around your ankles, you’re good to go.
+Even though it’s summer, we are still in the UK so we can always expect some chilly days.
+Alaa says that as long as your tights or socks aren’t restrictive and tight around your ankles, you’re good to go.

-Alaa advises that we make sure our feet are clean and dry and to dry in between the toes regularly, especially after showering or a summer swim.
+Planning a trip to the pool or to dip your feet in the big blue sea?
+Alaa advises that we make sure our feet are clean and dry.
+You must dry in between the toes regularly, especially after showering or a summer swim.